REQUESTS FOR EQUITABLE ADJUSTMENT (REA)

 ALTERNATIVE DISPUTE RESOLUTION (ADR)

 The Federal Acquisition Regulation (FAR) contains provisions for contractors and the government to resolve contract disputes.
-Such matters arise due to events during performance, many times surfacing weaknesses in the original contract work definition, technical parameters, schedule factors or related terms and conditions that can lead to change implications effecting cost, schedule and delivery.
+The disputes often arise due to events during performance, many times surfacing weaknesses in the original contract work definition, technical parameters, schedule factors or related terms and conditions that can lead to change implications effecting cost, schedule and delivery.

 In short, when the understanding the parties thought they had at negotiation and execution of the contract is in dispute, there must be a resolution.

-Such conditions open the baseline of the contract to further clarification and negotiation.
-The FAR recognizes that a fair and equitable process is necessary to settle such matters and re-establish a mutually agreeable contract baseline.
+These conditions open the baseline of the contract to further clarification and negotiation.
+The FAR recognizes that a fair and equitable process is necessary to settle disputes and re-establish a mutually agreeable contract baseline.

 II.
 GENERAL CONSIDERATIONS